-Many times, many like me start something with great enthusiasm but unable to keep the momentum after sometime.
+Many times, many like me start something with great enthusiasm but are unable to keep the momentum after some time.
 We quit!
-We always run-in circles and hardly make any progress.
-Becoming very competent and good at my profession, in fact anything I do, has always been a top wish or goal for me.
+We always run in circles and hardly make any progress.
+Becoming very competent and good at my profession or anything I do has always been a top wish or goal for me.
 I am sure it is the same feeling for each one of us!
 Moreover, Swamiji appreciates ‘competency’ the most!
 I always wonder where is the root problem?
 Why I can’t have this feeling of ‘progressing ahead on my path’ frequently (admitting that some days, it might not be possible!)?

-Before I discuss further, what I got in the few pages of this small book, let me briefly tell you, what my meaning of success, as it is a very relative thing!
+Before I discuss what I got in the few pages of this small book, let me briefly tell you the meaning of success for me, as it is a very relative thing!

 Swamiji has said it numerous times: one has to walk his path himself; none can walk it for him or her.
 No amount of listening to the discourses or reading is going to help!
 Matheus Guerra writes: